 - Excessive itching of blisters can cause infections.
 Try to ease the itch, or simply find a distraction, so as not to make your rash even worse.
 Wash broken blisters lightly, and cover with a bandage to prevent further itching and infection.

-- Prevention is a simple way to prevent contact with poison ivy.
-Use our tips for identifying it, and wear long sleeves when walking outside.
+- Prevention is key.
+Use our tips for identifying poison ivy, and wear long sleeves when walking outside.
 Also, wash any clothes or equipment if you have been walking in a wooded area with shrubs.

 - Eradicating poison ivy is probably the best way to remain itch-free.
 The plants can be destroyed by covering them with black plastic or spraying them with appropriate herbicides.
 But beware—even dead plants are infectious.
 And do not burn the plants!
 Smoke from burning poison ivy can cause great irritation to your lungs.